Frozenlock/entanglement/README.md

 Entanglement
 ==============

-> "Spooky action at a distance"
+> "Spooky action at a distance" -Einstein

 What if an atom could take its values from another atom?